sounisi5011/metalsmith-pug-extra/README.md

 ### `render.defaultOptions`

-Initial value of the option argument of the `render()` function.
+Default value of the `render()` function options argument.
-It can be used to specify an option based on the default value.
+It can be used to specify an options based on the default value.

 ## CLI Usage

 For now, this plugin does not support [Metalsmith CLI].
 I am planning to add [Metalsmith CLI] support in version 2.x.
 See [#28] for details.

 [Metalsmith CLI]: https://github.com/segmentio/metalsmith/blob/v2.3.0/Readme.md#cli